enessyarali/Easy-Warehouse/DesignDocument.md

 Returns the requested Item.

     void addItem (description :String, price :Float, skuId :Integr, supplierId :Integer):
-Fetches from the database the SKU and the supplier whose ids match the ones in input by calling sku = db.loadSKU(skuId) and usr = db.loadUser(supplierId).
+Fetches from the database the SKU and the supplier whose ids match the ones in input by calling sku = db.loadSKU(skuId) and usr = db.loadUser(supplierId, type = SUPPLIER).
 Then, creates a new Item object by calling its constructor.
 Finally, if no exceptions have been raised, the item is added in the database by calling db.insertItem().

     void modifyItem (itemId :Integr, newDescription :String, newPrice :Float):
 Fetches from the database the item whose id matches the one in input by calling item = db.loadItem(itemId).
 Then, calls item.modify(...).
 Finally, if no exceptions have been raised, the item is updated by calling db.updateItem(item).